protocol-fuzzing/edhoc-fuzzer/README.md

 ```bash
 ./scripts/setup_fuzzer.sh -l
 ```
-The `-l` flag is used to fetch the remote project used as library, compile and install it in the local maven repository.
+The `-l` flag is used to fetch the remote projects used as libraries, compile and install them in the local maven repository.
 The fetched source files are deleted after the installation.
-After the first installation of the library, the script can be used without the `-l` flag, in order to rebuild the project.
-After a successful build, the softlink `edhoc-fuzzer.jar` is created in the root directory.
+After the first installation of the libraries, the script can be used without the `-l` flag, in order to rebuild the project.
+After a successful build, the soft link `edhoc-fuzzer.jar` is created in the root directory.

 3. To set up a System Under Learning (SUL) use: